MoniPar/tailors_thimble/README.md

     ```
     and substituting the value of value in the input element with `/profile/`.
 This worked and users registering via the appointment button are now directed to the Profile page after submitting their signup form.

+    **Appointment List order**

+    Problem: The appointments listed on the Appointments Page were not being sorted by date.
+I have written `ordering = 'date'` in the AppointmentList view in tailoring/views.py.
+This code didn't seem to be working as I tested it using other fields and non-existent fields and the order of the appointments did not change, nor did it give me any errors.

+    Solution: Looking back at the Django documentation, I found out that specifying the order in the inner class meta of the model in models.py is a better way of doing this.
+So this code was added to the Appointment Model in tailoring/models.py which ordered the appointments by date.
+    ```
+    class Meta:
+        ordering = ['date']
+    ```

 </details>

 <details>